TRPMorrison/Assignments/Assignment 16/README.md

 ## Objectives

-- Fork your todo app assignment
+- Create a branch called `prototype` on your original TodoItem repo
-- Refactor your todo app fork to use at least 1 constructor
+- Refactor your `prototype` branch to use at least 1 prototype
 - Make sure that when you mark one instance of todo item as complete it does not effect others.

 ### Learning Objectives